divio/django-cms-explorer/README.rst

 The purpose of this project is to provide theme developers a cookie cutter theme project to create or migrate their own theme.

-We also created `django-cms-demo <https://github.com/divio/django-cms-demo>`_ which makes life easier for developers to play around with a theme.
-You can also use `Aldryn <http://www.aldryn.com>`_ to skip the local setup all together.
+We created `django-cms-demo <https://github.com/divio/django-cms-demo>`_ in addition to make life easier for developers for playing around with a theme.
+You can also use `Aldryn Cloud <http://www.aldryn.com>`_ to skip the local setup all together.

 .. image:: https://raw.githubusercontent.com/divio/django-cms-explorer/master/static/img/visuals/explorer-preview.png